CELLULAR/eslint-config-cellular/README.md

 ## Prettier

-By default the following prettier settings are used:
+If the project does not contain any prettier configuration, the following settings are used:

 ```js
 {